cuspycode/jpa-crypt/README.md

 the derived key is 128 bits, there is no point in having more entropy than that.
 128 bits corresponds to about 22 random alphanumeric characters.

+## Reading and writing to the database

 The calls to the encryption and decryption methods happen in the entity class `Secrets.java`.
 A special getter and setter method marked `@Transient` perform encryption and decryption respectively, before calling the entity getter and setter.
 The annotation `@Transient` stops JPA from trying to map the getter and setter pair to an SQL column.

+The encrypted data is stored in the SQL column named `SECRET` as `{IV}:{ENCRYPTED}`, where `{ENCRYPTED}` and `{IV}` are the Base64 encodings of the encrypted message and its Initialization Vector, respectively.

+The default SQL type for the column is `VARCHAR`, but this can be changed to a "large object" character type by adding the `@Lob` annotation to the getter and setter pair.

+## The master password

+The master password is stored in `WEB-INF/config.properties`.
+This is just for convenience when trying it out.
+The file path can be reconfigured by editing `ContextListener.java`.